Army leaders learn how DHA concussion protocols support Soldier health

 |0

-This work, Army leaders learn how DHA concussion protocols support Soldier health [Image 2 of 2], by Maria Christina Yager, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army leaders learn how DHA concussion protocols support Soldier health, by Maria Christina Yager, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Fort Campbell